ekimb/mapquik/README.md

 ## Input

 `mapquik` takes a single FASTA/FASTQ input (`gzip`-compressed or not) as input.
-Multi-line sequences, and sequences with lowercase characters, are not supported.
+Multi-line sequences are not supported.

 ## Output